Correctional Officer

 Did you ever believe that a prisoner was actually innocent?
 And do your observations of prisoners play into the decisions of whether to let someone out early for good behavior?

-Asked by Raj over 11 years ago
+Asked by Raj almost 12 years ago

 As a Lieutenant I would have no say in the matter.
 I have read literally THOUSANDS of inmate Central Files.
 With the exception of two murderers and one kidnapper they all had EXTENSIVE criminal histories and there is no question that the two murderers and the kidnapper were in fact guilty.
 With over 133,000 inmates in custody it seems likely that a handful did not commit the crime of which they were convicted.
 That doesn't mean they didn't do something they deserved to be in prison for.